siriusctrl/UniPublic/CS/week7.md

 - ECB (Electronic Codebook)
   - Simple use the key to encrypt each block
   - It is simple, parallelisable
-  - Does not provide diffusion
+  - Does not provide **diffusion**
     - when one block has been changed, the other block should also be changed as well
     - Same plaintext encrypts to the same cipher text (no diffusion)
       - ![image-20190422165301599](assets/image-20190422165301599.png)
     - Reprtition of patterns will be evident, though the pattern itself is not.
   - may not even provide confidentiality.
-    - Where make sure that nobody in between site A and B is able to read what data or information is sent between the to sites.
+    - Where make sure that nobody in between site A and B is able to read what data or information is sent between these two sites.
   - Generally should never be used.
 - CBC (Cipher Block chaining)
   - Primarily use an initialization vector to encode the plain text.
 For the following text, simply using the previous cipher text to encode.
-    - Simlar as add salt to each encryption, so that the pattern won't be easily found.
+    - Similar as add salt to each encryption, so that the pattern won't be easily found.
-  - Encryption must b e done sequentially
+  - Encryption must be done sequentially
   - Decryption can be done in parallel since we only need previous cipher text.
   - Loss of a block or corrupt initial vector prevents decryption of next block.
   - Changing in any of the block will results in failing to decryption of the following blocks. (**Diffusion**)